The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Conclusions

 \section{Conclusions}

-In this paper, we considered several HARQ-based random access models for 5G wireless communication networks, where the receiver jointly decodes transmissions via (i) the classical transmission scheme with no retransmissions, and the retransmission-based schemes using different combining techniques, namely (ii) CC-NOMA, (iii) CC-OMA, and (iv) IR-OMA.
-We characterized the SE vs SNR per bit, and the user density vs SNR per bit tradeoffs, and demonstrated through numerical simulations that retransmissions can improve the scaling behaviors of SE and the user density.
-We further showed that the SE of the sum-optimal strategy improves with NOMA, and the SE via TIN is optimal at low SNR.
-In CC-NOMA, the user density is not affected much by retransmissions, and for IR-OMA the sensitivity decreases with $\Cb$.
+In this paper, we proposed eight HARQ-based \MA models for 5G wireless communication networks: (i) the classical scheme with no retransmissions, and the retransmission-based schemes using different combining techniques at the receiver, namely (ii) CC-NOMA, (iii) CC-OMA, and (iv) IR-OMA, both for the sum-rate optimal and TIN-based strategies.
+For each model, we characterized the tradeoffs for SE versus SNR per bit, and the user density versus SNR per bit, and demonstrated through numerical simulations that retransmissions can improve the scaling behaviors of SE and the user density.
+Our results indicate that sum-rate optimal CC-NOMA provides the best scaling almost in all regimes, and at low SNR per bit, the performance of TIN-based CC-OMA, which outperforms the TIN-based classical and IR-OMA approaches with increasing $T$ via exploiting CC and providing reduced interference, can attain the best performance.
+Furthermore, at high $\Cb$, the SE performance of IR-OMA approximates CC-NOMA and CC-OMA under the sum-rate optimal models.
+At low $\rho$ values, the user densities of CC-NOMA and CC-OMA improve similarly, whereas the schemes that do not promote combining do not perform well.
+At high $\rho$ values, as interference is more dominant, the scaling of the CC-NOMA-based scheme deteriorates, whereas CC-OMA performs the best because it combines retransmissions and has less interference.
+The ordering of the $J/n$ versus $E_b/N_0$ performances of the models, from the most to the least sensitive as an increasing function of $T$ -- which degrade in $T$ -- in the sum-rate optimal regime, is classical, CC-OMA, IR-OMA, and CC-NOMA.
+Comparing different TIN models at low $\rho$ values, the scalings of $J/n$ versus $E_b/N_0$ for CC-NOMA and CC-OMA improve similarly, whereas the schemes without combining do not perform well.

 Critical future directions include incorporating feedback and optimizing the number of retransmissions $T$ and the number of frequency bins $B$.
 From a resource-allocation perspective, handling the issues of identification of user IDs, asynchrony, and traffic burstiness are of critical importance and left as future work.
 Another direction is the joint design of the physical and network layer aspects.
 It is crucial to support heterogeneous traffic type requirements on one platform where distinct classes of users are under different SINR requirements.
 Power allocation for the cell edge versus cell center users could be different to mitigate the interference, and capacity model could be revisited under general power control mechanisms.
 Furthermore, the MMSE receiver is superior than the conventional MFR over a wide range of SIRs \cite{tse1999linear}, which makes it more suitable under multiple traffic types.